CSUMB-CST495-GROUP10/SportLights/README.md

     * Focus on engaging your audience with a relatable need.

 * Who are the key stakeholders for this app?
-   * Who will be using this?
-   * What will they be using this for?

    * The key stakeholders for this app are sports enthusiast who would like to relive their teams highlights of their last game played or for those who were unable to watch it live.

 * What are the core flows?
-   * What are the key functions?
-   * What screens will each user see?

    * The key functions for SportLights is the ability to search any team, from any sport, and view the highlights of their last game played.
 The user will user four screens: home page, login, sign up, search/video, and their profile screen.

 * What will your final demo look like?
-   * Describe the flow of your final demo

    * The flow of the final demo will first greet the user with a launch screen of the SportLights logo.
 Followed by the home page that will ask the user to either sign up, login, or search for a team.
 To demostrate that the user can easily search for a team without being logged in, we will press the search button and search for any team